rrwick/Porechop/README.md

 SEQUENCE_1 belongs in the NB01 bin and SEQUENCE_2 belongs in the NB02 bin, so while we could split the read, we would end up with contamination from another bin.
 Throwing the read out with `--discard_middle` might be the better option.

+### Barcode demultiplexing

+In addition to trimming barcodes off reads, Porechop can demultiplex the reads into bins based on which barcode was found.
+This is done by using the `-b` option, which specifies an output directory for the trimmed reads (each barcode in a separate file).

+Reads are only assigned to a barcode bin if the barcode match is strong enough (default 75%, change with `--barcode_threshold`) and sufficiently better than the second-best barcode match (default 5% better, change with `--barcode_diff`).
+E.g. with default settings, if barcode NB01 was found at 79% identity and NB02 was found at 76% identity, the read will not be assigned to a barcode bin because the results were too close.
+But if you used `--barcode_diff 1`, then that read would be assigned to the NB01 bin.

+Porechop looks for barcodes are the start and end of each read.
+If the best match at the start is different from the best match at the end, then the read will not be in a barcode bin (might indicate a chimeric read).
+By default, Porechop will bin reads where only one barcode match is found (e.g. NB01 at the read start, no barcode at the read end).
+If you use the `--require_two_barcodes` option, Porechop will be more stringent and only assign reads to a barcode bin which have a barcode match at their start _and_ end.
+Also, the `--discard_middle` option is always active when demultiplexing barcoded reads (because the pieces of chimeric reads likely belong in separate bins).

+Usage examples:
+* __Default options__:<br>
+`porechop -i input_reads.fastq.gz -b output_dir`
+* __Stringent binning__ (more reads in 'none' bin but fewer misclassified reads):<br>
+`porechop -i input_reads.fastq.gz -b output_dir --barcode_threshold 85 --require_two_barcodes`
+* __Lenient binning__ (fewer reads in 'none' bin but more misclassified reads):<br>
+`porechop -i input_reads.fastq.gz -b output_dir --barcode_threshold 60 --barcode_diff 1`

 ### Output

 If Porechop is run with the output file specified using `-o`, it will display progress info to stdout.
 It will try to deduce the format of the output reads using the output filename (can handle `.fastq`, `.fastq.gz`, `.fasta` and `.fasta.gz`).
 The `--format` option can be used to override this automatic detection.

+Alternately, you can run Porechop with `-b` which specifies a directory for barcode bins.
+Porechop will then make separate read files in this directory for each barcode sequence (see [Barcode demultiplexing](#barcode-demultiplexing) for more details on the process).
+The files will be named using the barcode name or 'none' if no barcode call was made (e.g. `NB01.fastq.gz`, `NB02.fastq.gz`, `none.fastq.gz`).
+The reads will be outputted in either FASTA or FASTQ format, as determined by the input read format or the `--format` option, and are always gzipped.

-If Porechop is run without `-o`, then it will output the trimmed reads to stdout and print its progress info to stderr.
+If Porechop is run without `-o` or `-b`, then it will output the trimmed reads to stdout and print its progress info to stderr.
 The output format of the reads will be FASTA/FASTQ based on the input reads, or else can be specified using `--format`.

-Whether or not `-o` is used, the `--verbosity` option will change the output of progress info:
+Whether or not `-o` or `-b` is used, the `--verbosity` option will change the output of progress info:
-* `--verbosity 0` gives no output.
+* `--verbosity 0` gives no progress output.
 * `--verbosity 1` (the default) gives summary info about end adapter trimming and shows all instances of middle adapter splitting.
 * `--verbosity 2` shows sequences and is described below.